andviro/noodle/README.md

 ## Highlights

-- Simple and minimalistic: <30 LOC in "core.go"
+- Simple and minimalistic: <30 LOC in core package
 - Strictly adheres to guidelines of [context](http://godoc.org/golang.org/x/net/context) package
 - Noodle Handlers are context-aware and return error for easier error handling
 - Finalized Noodle Handlers implement http.Handler interface, and easy to use